negrt/Project-Shell-Student-Information-Program/README.md

 # Note to self
 * Need to add record file
-* Need to add make file path that can function on any computer
+* Need to make a file path that can function on any computer

 # More
 In this porject, the user will be able to do the following regarding student information: add records (see file: ar), view records (see file: vr), delete records (see file: dr), search for records (see file: sr).
 This project was created in a Linux environment while remotely accessing the Linux machine it was created on via Putty software application on a Windows 10 Desktop computer from my home.